maria-korosteleva/GarmentCode/docs/Running_garmentcode.md

 * Depending on your setup you might experience small lags in the interface responsiveness.
 This is due to the need for solving optimization problems when working with some of garment elements, e.g. sleeve curve inversion -- their implemetation is somewhat below realtime.
     * If the lags are severe, we recommend to choose a different armhole shape for sleeves as a workaround solution.
 * All the 3D drapes are currently fitted to a neutral body model with the current design parameters.
+* [assets/design_params/default.yaml](../assets/design_params/default.yaml)  is the setup used by GUI on load.
+Changing this file results in changes in the GUI initial state =)

 ## How to run GarmentCode (command line)